Qualification: A Level

 There are three 2 hour exams.
 These include some multiple choice questions, some data response questions based on snippets of text and graphs and some open-ended essay questions.

 An article on the BBC website says “To earn more study Economics or Medicine”.
 Economists can go into well paid careers like Investment Banking, Stockbroking and Foreign exchange dealing.
 However, you also go into accountancy and finance, environmental consultancy, journalism or teaching at university or school.

-Students must get a B or better grade in Maths GCSE and a C or better grade in English Language GCSE to be accepted on the Economics course.
+Students will need a 6 or better in Maths GCSE and a 5 or better in English Language GCSE.

 There nothing students have to buy but many choose to buy textbooks costing up to £50.